 Collaboration for Humane Technologies

-New research is under way at ACCAD this September, focused on bettering the future through humane technologies.
+New research is under way at ACCAD, focused on bettering the future through humane technologies.
 With a special grant from the Humanities and Arts Discovery themes initiative, ACCAD is bringing together artists, humanists and scientists to explore what it might be like to work, to play, to share and to think in more dynamic technological mediums that access our full multisensory human capacities.

 ACCAD’s project joins 11 other competitive proposals to receive first round Discovery Theme funding.
 Awarded $130,000 for 2 years, Collaboration for Humane Technologies symbolizes a significant investment by our College in this signature area of study.
 The funding unites a strong cross-disciplinary and intellectual community of scholars and students who will work collaboratively at ACCAD.